woz5999/ppm-framework/README.md

 No particle mass data enters this calculation.
 The topology of 3D space determines the step size between every energy level in the hierarchy.

+That single formula — anchored at one measured input, with its step size fixed by geometry alone — predicts particle masses across 30 orders of magnitude.
+The same geometric constant that sets the mass hierarchy also fixes the strength of electromagnetism, the weakness of gravity, the cosmological constant, and the temperature at which biological life is possible.

+This is a strong claim.
+The interactive notebook (`06_constraint_sensitivity.ipynb`) lets you test it directly.
+For each predicted quantity, you can vary the underlying parameters and observe what happens to the predictions.
+In every case, the correct prediction requires the parameter to sit at a unique, geometrically determined value — and moving away from that value degrades multiple independent observables simultaneously.

 ---

 ## The logical chain of predictions